kweeuhree/personal-budgeting-frontend/README.md

 - **Modern Frontend**:
   - Built with React and TypeScript for scalability and type safety
   - Vite for a fast and optimized development experience
+  - ApexCharts and Tailwind for better user experience

+---

+## ▶️ Usage

 ---